LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 number eventually reaches 0, and in that case there is a direct final answer.
 Hence the function is not really circular.

-This recursive version is a much more direct translation of the original mathematical algorithm than the looping version.
+This recursive version is a much more direct translation of the original mathematical algorithm than the looping version!

-The general idea of recursion is for a function to call itself with *simpler* parameters, until a simple enough place is reached, where the answer cam be directly calculated.
+The general idea of recursion is for a function to call itself with *simpler* parameters, until a simple enough place is reached, where the answer can be directly calculated.

 .. [#gcdbrute]